| by Steve

 is intended to be an HDTV standard, and therefore could not

+be considered a future-proof imaging format.
 To be fair, the tests performed by CBS were met by the film

 community with howls of disapproval.
 Accusations were made